 An important college admissions to-do for high schools juniors is to take the ACT or SAT and get the best score they can.
 Putting in the effort to do well on these admissions tests is worth it, experts say.

-A solid score broadens the kinds of schools your student can expect to get into; it can also pay off in more money towards tuition.
+A solid score broadens the kinds of schools your student can get into; it can also pay off in scholarships.
 At many schools, ACT and SAT scores are taken into account when awarding merit aid.
 More competitive schools also tend to consider test scores when offering need-based financial aid.

 Prepping for these tests will pay off with a higher score, even for students who have already demonstrated they can do well with high scores on the PSAT or PreACT.
 “Both these tests are extremely coachable,” says Chiu.
 “You can improve an ACT score by 5, 8, or even 10 composite points.”
 You can also improve an SAT score by 300 to 400 points, according to Chiu.
 “It’s not just learning the content.
 It’s learning the strategies for answering certain kinds of questions or passages.”

-How to prep exactly?
+How to approach it?
 That depends on your student and your budget.
-“If a student prefers to go to class a couple of times a week with other students, then you should choose that option.
+“If a student prefers to go to class a couple of times a week with other students, then it would benefit your student to do that.
 Students who like to move at a faster, more customized pace may prefer a private tutor, which can be scheduled on an as-needed basis.
 And self study with books or online resources is also a very effective way for students to prepare,” explains Chiu.

-Whatever you do, don’t cram the week (or night) before the test, says Chiu.
+Whatever you do, don’t cram the week (or night) before the test.
 Ideally, students should spread their efforts over a couple of months.
 Students do better on these tests when they’ve learned how to take them over time.
-“They should know the tests like the backs of their hands,” says Chiu.
+“They should know the test like the backs of their hands,” says Chiu.
 “If they see certain question types or answer choices, they should know what to do.”